 That's the largest absolute growth and a 14.9% increase.
 The percentage growth is the third largest percentage change for any race according to the Census's race and ethnicity definition.

-Turns out there’s been a 15.1% increase in the Hispanic population in Colorado.
+Turns out there's been a 20.5% increase in the Hispanic population in colorado.

-We broke down the most recent census data to determine the cities in Colorado with the largest Hispanic population in 2018:
+Here are the cities in colorado with the largest Hispanic population in 2020:

-Federal Heights took the number one over all spot for the largest Hispanic population in Colorado for 2018.
+What's the city in colorado with the largest hispanic/latino population?
+Federal Heights took the number one over all spot for the largest Hispanic population in colorado for 2020.

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In Colorado With The Largest Hispanic Population For 2018
+How We Determined The Cities In colorado With The Largest Hispanic Population For 2020

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census: